Antony (footballer, born 2000): International career

-Youth
+Youth career

 On 15 May 2019, he was named in the Brazil under-23 squad for the 2019 Toulon Tournament, helping his team win the competition, scoring two goals, including one in the final against Japan.

 On 17 June 2021, Antony was named in the Brazil under-23 squad for the 2020 Summer Olympics.
 He started in all of Brazil's six games at the tournament.
 In the final against Spain, he assisted Malcom's winning goal in extra-time as Brazil won the title.
 He scored six goals in 22 games for the under-23 team.